 UN declared 2020 the year of plant health

 In December 2018, the United Nations declared 2020 as the International Year of Plant Health.
-The Food & Agriculture Organization (FAO) and International Plant Protection Convention (IPPC) are organising the International Year of Plant Health 2020.
+It was organised by the Food & Agriculture Organization (FAO) and International Plant Protection Convention (IPPC).

 Videos about the importance of plant health

 [The video opens with the title Apiculture Surveillance Progrqamme – Working to Protect New Zealand Apiculture.
 Ben Phiri, Senior Advisor, Animal Health, MPI then comes on to screen and speaks to camera.
 The video follows on with imagery of aspects that are being spoken to including beehives, collecting samples of bees, the laboratory and laboratory procedures.
 Five people who are involved in the process are interviewed and appear on camera.]

 [Ben Phiri, Senior Advisor, Animal Health, MPI]

 My name is Ben Phiri and I’m a senior advisor, I’m part of the surveillance team Animal Health here based at Wallaceville Upper Hutt I’m in charge of Apiculture Surveillance.

 Apiculture Surveillance has many facets the first one is Asurequality who conduct field work.